Welcome to OneIPM

 The mouse middle button can be used to zoom in/out and you can pan around with a simple click drag on any white space.

 Assembly product structure will be displayed in an as-built state under certain circumstances.

 This includes the specific revisions and configurations of child items in the assembly at any given revisions.

-When viewing an assembly in OneIPM, if the assembly has revisions you will now see a Revisions pull-down menu in the top assembly window toolbar.
+When viewing an assembly in OneIPM, if the assembly has revisions you will now see a Revisions drop-down menu in the top assembly window toolbar.